lastinlineforusernames/I-Don-t-Think-It-s-a-UFO-Aloysius.-It-s-Got-Teeth-/README.md

 I Don't Think It's a UFO, Aloysius.
 It's Got Teeth!

 Project created by Kat for CS50

-class.lua by Matthias Richter, Animation.lua by Colton Ogden
+A short video presentation of the game can be found here: https://youtu.be/upJTQGy6DnU class.lua by Matthias Richter, Animation.lua by Colton Ogden
 pewpew code adapted from https://yal.cc/love2d-shooting-things/
 home.png is a vector graphic included with Serif's Affinity Designer